 The Euro-Atlantic area is marked by intensive political, economic, cultural, scientific-technological, security, defence and other integration of countries and societies, resulting in their all-around interdependence.
 Nevertheless, under the influence of increasingly complex, diverse and multidimensional threats, mainly from the East and the South, which differ in their nature and intensity, there has been an increase in the vulnerability of European countries to hybrid and other threats and risks, which are multiplicative, have an emphasized transnational dimension, and come from both state and non-state actors.

 Political unity and solidarity in the Euro-Atlantic area are key to efficiently deterring such threats and risks and to dealing with them.
-Equally crucial are collective and shared integrated strategies, plans, forces, and capabilities and activities which will enable and ensure timely detection, monitoring and assessment of security threats and risks, a common, unified and rapid response, adaptability, flexibility, resilience, and an adequate level of readiness of the available capabilities and multinational cooperation.
+Equally crucial are collective and common integrated strategies, plans, forces, and capabilities and activities which will enable and ensure timely detection, monitoring and assessment of security threats and risks, a common, unified and rapid response, adaptability, flexibility, resilience, and an adequate level of readiness of the available capabilities and multinational cooperation.
 In this context certain efforts stand out: to strengthen deterrence and defence posture, plans and readiness for collective defence; to accelerate the development and modernisation of defence capabilities; to increase the defence capacity and resilience of the Member States, and of NATO and the European Union as a whole; to raise the level of readiness and equipment of national security systems and defence forces; and to increase the common defence capabilities pool and to increase investment in defence systems and dedicated industry in most member states.

 Subject to the provisions of international law, and the principles of the United Nations Organization and the Organization for Security and Cooperation in Europe, the Republic of Slovenia will continue to uphold international peace, security, and stability.
 In the future, NATO and the European Union will remain the two key security actors of the Euro-Atlantic area, hence defence and security, as well as prosperity and the stability of this region, depend heavily on the efficiency of NATO and the European Union, their cooperation and harmonization, and the strengthening of cooperation between their members.